swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 }
 ```

-Providing full data-race safety with isolated conformances also requires us to reason about the sendability of a *metatype*, because sending the metatype to another isolation domain can carry protocol conformances with it.
-For example, the following code could introduce a data race if the conformance of `T` to `GlobalLookup` were isolated, despite not having a `Sendable` constraint:
+The corresponding restriction needs to be in place within generic functions, ensuring that they don't leak (potentially) isolated conformances across isolation boundaries.
+For example, the following code could introduce a data race if the conformance of `T` to `GlobalLookup` were isolated:

 ```swift
 protocol GlobalLookup {